-1. Petitioner's proposed 2016-2018 Energy Efficiency Plan and programs (including its Power Manager demand response programs), and their respective proposed costs and budgets, including \$300,000 for its Market Potential Study, are approved as set forth herein.
+1. Petitioner's request for approval of its Energy Efficiency Plan pursuant to Section 10 is denied.
+Accordingly, Petitioner remains under the statutory obligation to file, beginning no later than calendar year 2017, a plan that satisfies the criteria of Section 10(h).

+2. Petitioner is authorized to implement its proposed Energy Efficiency Programs, as approved herein, through December 31, 2018 or until Petitioner submits and receives approval of a plan under Section 10, whichever occurs earlier.

+3. Petitioner's request for authority to recover program costs and lost revenues associated with the Energy Efficiency Programs through Petitioner's DSMA Mechanism is approved as modified herein.

+4. Petitioner's request for authority to recover shareholder incentives is denied.

-- 2. Petitioner's accounting and ratemaking proposals to recover and allocate associated program costs, lost revenues, and shareholder financial incentives are hereby granted. - 3.
-Petitioner's request to exclude its low-income weatherization program from its shareholder financial incentive proposal is hereby granted. - 4.
-Petitioner's reconciliation of the costs incurred, including lost revenues, for both its Core and Core Plus programs, and applicable incentive amounts for Core Plus Programs only during 2014, with amounts actually collected from customers from Rider EE billings is hereby approved. - 5.
-Petitioner's updated reconciliation of lost revenues for 2012 and 2013 is hereby approved. - 6.
-Petitioner's request for timely recovery of all costs, including program costs, lost revenues and financial incentives associated with the its Energy Efficiency Plan and programs (including its Power Manager demand response programs), through Duke Energy's Indiana's Rider 66-A is hereby approved, consistent with the terms of the Commission's Order herein. - 7.
-Petitioner's request for continued authority to use deferred accounting on an ongoing basis until such costs are reflected in retail rates through Rider 66-A is hereby approved. - 8.
-Petitioner 's proposed Rider 66-A, including the billing factors contained therein, shall be and hereby is approved, consistent with the Commission's determinations herein. - 9.
-This Order shall be effective on and after the date of its approval.
+5. Petitioner's requested accounting and ratemaking proposals to recover and allocate associated program costs, lost revenues are hereby approved.

+6. Petitioner's reconciliation of the costs incurred, including lost revenues, for both its Core and Core Plus programs, and applicable incentive amounts for Core Plus Programs only during 2014, with amounts actually collected from customers from Rider EE billings is hereby approved.

+7. Petitioner's updated reconciliation of lost revenues for 2012 and 2013 is hereby approved.

+8. Petitioner's request for timely recovery of all costs, including program costs and lost revenues associated with the its Energy Efficiency Plan and programs (including its Power Manager demand response programs), through Duke Energy Indiana's Rider 66-A is hereby approved, consistent with the terms of the Commission's Order herein.

+9. Petitioner's request for continued authority to use deferred accounting on an ongoing basis until such costs are reflected in retail rates through Rider 66-A is hereby approved.

+10. Petitioner's proposed Rider 66-A, including the billing factors contained therein, shall be and hereby is approved, consistent with the Commission's determinations herein.

+11. The material submitted to the Commission under seal shall be and hereby is declared to contain trade secret information as defined in Ind.
+Code § 24-2-3-2 and therefore is exempted from the public access requirements contained in Ind.
+Code ch.
+5-14-3 and Ind.
+Code § 8-1-2-29.

+12. This Order shall be effective on and after the date of its approval.

-STEPHAN, HUSTON, MAYS-MEDLEY, WEBER AND ZIEGNER CONCUR
+STEPHAN, HUSTON, AND ZIEGNER CONCUR; WEBER NOT PARTICIPATING; MAYS-MEDLEY DISSENTING WITH SEPARATE OPINION: